XDarkPhoenixes/Group_10/README.md

 ## Storyboard - Tableau

-Tableau was used to create the data visualizations and storyboard because it allowed us to easily handle large amounts of data while switching between different visulization types.
+Tableau was used to create the data visualizations and storyboard because it allowed us to easily handle large amounts of data while switching between different visualization types.
 This quick transformation process allowed us to efficiently find the model that best displayed the message we wanted to convey.
 Additionally, Tableau allows easy conversion between data types which was necessary for converting the binary categorical variables in our dataset from numerical to string values.
 Furthermore, the visualizations are interactive which allow users to easily explore the complex data display.

 <p align="center">
 <kbd>